Build a host

 - Bundle signing keys managed via your secret store

-- Observability — the kernel exports OpenTelemetry traces out of the box
+- Observability — the kernel exposes

-- Health checks (
+/api/metrics - Health checks and readiness probes

 Common host shapes